 Steven Chau and Shaima Alsuwaidi, last year's MetaLab MSc students, have both achieved distinction awards for their neuroscience MSc projects.
 Congratulations to both of them!

-Steve has been awarded a Sir Henry Dale Fellowship from the Wellcome Trust, to start in January 2018.
+Steve has been awarded a Sir Henry Dale Fellowship from the Wellcome Trust and Royal Society, to start in June 2018.
 The award will fund research to study the cognitive and neural structure of self-beliefs, and how these beliefs can be modified over time.

 Jason is leaving the lab to start a Masters in Computer Science at UCSF after two years of working in the group as an RA.
 We wish him all the best with his studies!